"Over me, over you, over everybody,

 - The Police

-The Internet makes all of us experts, as if we studied the trucking topic from an Encyclopedia or so it would seem.
-Although there are other forms of information delivery, including my personal favorite; a "well-meaning friend", arguably the Internet accounts for 95% of the bad information available on trucking.
-It’s no wonder folks come into our forum bewildered, with their head-spinning.
-I must constantly remind myself of this possibility, better grounding and tempering any advice I offer.
+The Internet makes all of us experts, as if we studied the trucking topic from an encyclopedia, or so it would seem.
+Although there are other forms of information delivery, including my personal favorite - a well-meaning friend - arguably the Internet accounts for 95% of the bad information available on trucking.
+It’s no wonder folks come into our forum bewildered with their head spinning.
+I must constantly remind myself of this to better ground and temper any advice I offer.

-Case in point; during a recent "level-setting" type of exchange with a new, very active member, the reply concluded with him stating; "Cussing you, Brett or anyone else out, is the furthest thing on my mind, because I know you only have the best intentions in helping me and other."
+Case in point: During a recent “level setting" type of exchange with a new, very active member, his reply concluded with the statement, "Cussing you, Brett or anyone else out, is the furthest thing on my mind, because I know you only have the best intentions in helping me and other."
 True that.
-How refreshing, was happy to read his reply.
-"He gets it", I thought, as the chorus of Angels rejoiced in my head.
-His response was in reference to a tongue-in-cheek, "tough-love" statement that I made; "you might cuss at us now, but you’ll thank us later".
-Interesting concept, "tough love", isn’t it?
-Not much of that around these days with "political correctness" and the "everyone gets a trophy" mentality.
-So how does our new friend honestly know and trust the Trucking Truth forum?
+How refreshing.
+Was happy to read his reply.
+"He gets it," I thought, as the chorus of angels rejoiced in my head.
+His response was in reference to a tongue-in-cheek, tough love statement that I made: "You might cuss at us now, but you’ll thank us later."
+Interesting concept, tough love, isn’t it?
+Not much of that around these days with political correctness and the "everyone gets a trophy" mentality.
+So why does our new friend know and trust the Trucking Truth forum?
 What sets us apart?

-The simple answer without too much thought is; "integrity".
-Yes integrity.
-The general internet, specifically trucking websites lack it, and sometimes "by-design".
-Any modicum of conduct requiring dissemination of factual information is limited and at times rebuked.
-Translation; there is no established BS filter; almost anything goes.
-Reminds me of Hollywood set, a superficial representation of reality; a facade.
+The simple answer without too much thought is: integrity.
+Yes, integrity.
+The Internet generally, and specifically trucking websites, lack it - sometimes by design.
+Any modicum of conduct that demands dissemination of factual information is limited and at times rebuked.
+Translation: there is no established BS filter.
+Almost anything goes.
+Reminds me of a Hollywood set - a superficial representation of reality, a facade.
 Walk behind the set and there is nothing behind it, lacking any and all depth.
-If it’s on the internet, well then it must be true, especially if it’s dedicated to trucking.
+If it’s on the Internet, well then it must be true, especially if it’s dedicated to trucking.

-"Avenues of Venting" is what many trucking websites represent or allow.
+An avenue for venting is what many trucking websites represent and allow.
 Nothing of substance supports the claims of corporate injustice inflicted upon the poor, unsuspecting rookie driver.
-Yet many new folks come into our forum proclaiming all kinds of false assumptions from reading the information posted on Employment and/or Trucking Websites.
-I don’t have the statistics because it’s rather a subjective evaluation, but I’d guess we invest at least 30% of our time on this forum correcting and un-doing the results of bad information.
+Yet many new folks come into our forum proclaiming all kinds of false assumptions from reading the information posted on employment and/or trucking websites.
+I don’t have the statistics because it’s rather a subjective evaluation, but I’d guess we invest at least 30% of our time on this forum correcting and undoing the results of bad information.
 Sometimes we are successful.
-Sometimes … well let’s just say cases of popcorn have been eaten during the dramas started by the misguided and uninformed who eventually packed-up their war chest and moved on to destinations unknown.
+Sometimes … well, let’s just say cases of popcorn have been eaten during the dramas started by the misguided and uninformed who eventually packed up their war chest and moved on to destinations unknown.

 The problem with this information?

-First of all; they usually place every employee or former employee into the same bucket.
+First of all, they usually place every employee or former employee into the same bucket.
 It’s virtually impossible to summarize the collected data into the driver category unless each and every individual response is reviewed.
-It’s also next to impossible to determine if the individual surveyed is still or ever was employed by the company they are critiquing.
-Is any of this information back-checked?
+It’s also next to impossible to determine if the individual surveyed is still, or ever was, employed by the company they are critiquing.
+Is any of this information checked?
 Not likely.
-The most telling indicator is the total number of surveys collected, aka "the sample size".
+The most telling indicator is the total number of surveys collected, aka the sample size.
 Typically found in the small print, it’s a whispering footnote requiring a more thorough examination.
-Good luck finding it when your eyes fixate on content sensationalizing the claims of "trucking company crimes against humanity".
+Good luck finding it among content sensationalizing the claims of "trucking company crimes against humanity."

-I clearly recall a Newbie from a couple of years back referencing a survey he read, a "well-known" survey about Swift that painted the company in a very negative and unpleasant light.
-"What’s new about that?", I thought, "Enlighten us?"
-Swift has conservatively about 17,000 truck drivers… The actual number of people responding to the Swift survey was 287.
-That’s a sampling size of less than 2%.
-An as a side note, they weren’t all drivers in that number.
+I clearly recall a newbie from a couple of years back referencing a survey he read - a "well-known" survey about Swift that painted the company in a very negative and unpleasant light.
+"What’s new about that?"
+I thought.
+"Enlighten us."
+Swift has, conservatively, about 17,000 truck drivers … The actual number of people responding to the Swift survey was 287.
+That’s a sample size of less than 2%.
+And, as a side note, those weren’t all drivers.
 Is that a good representation of what’s really going on there?
 Clearly not.
 "Heck yeah, I’m definitely avoiding that company because they are really bad, says so right here in the survey."
-Read the fine print, it’s all disclosed, but really hard to read in #2 font.
-Just a Hollywood Set lacking depth, offering only the illusion of complete chaos and total incompetence.
-Not reality, but easily fed and accepted as fact.
+Read the fine print.
+It’s all disclosed, but really hard to read in size 2 font.
+Just a Hollywood set lacking depth, offering an illusion of complete chaos and total incompetence.
+Not reality, but easily delivered and accepted as fact.

-So it begs the question, "do we want to believe everything 'bad' that we read?"
+So it begs the question, "Do we want to believe everything bad that we read?"
 I honestly think many people place a higher degree of value on embellished negative information than on something positive.
-Clearly it’s more interesting, however rather sad if you seek the "truth and nothing but it".
-At what point did we become so incredibly jaded that we’ll unconditionally believe the folks spewing forth negative trash, yet when confronted by the inverse; they will relentlessly interrogate and belittle individuals describing the exact opposite review of a particular company or situation.
+Clearly it’s more interesting.
+However, that’s rather sad if you seek the truth and nothing but it.
+At what point did we become so incredibly jaded that we’ll unconditionally believe the folks spewing forth negative trash, yet when confronted by the inverse, relentlessly interrogate and belittle individuals describing the exact opposite review of a particular company or situation.
 Where does the truth end and the fiction begin?
 As a general society we have become reliant on a medium of information that cannot always be trusted for truth and fact.
 It all comes down to us, individuals checking the source of the information.
-If that’s not possible, then by all means heavily discount both the validity and the credibility and certainly do not pass it on as truth.
-In fact I’d go further and suggest ignoring anything that cannot be checked at all.
+If that’s not possible, then by all means heavily discount both the validity and the credibility, and certainly do not pass it on as truth.
+In fact, I’d go further and suggest ignoring anything at all that cannot be checked.

-The difference…the question I posed a few paragraphs ago, "what sets Trucking Truth apart?"
-I think the people is where it all starts.
-Great people like Brett, Old School, Rainy, Daniel, Errol, and many, many others built the content and maintain a presence on the forum.
-We are significantly blessed with a large representation on this forum of knowledgeable, sincere, talented, passionate professionals willing to invest their free-time for the benefit of helping others and as a side benefit elevating the integrity of our profession.
+The difference… the question I posed a few paragraphs ago: "What sets Trucking Truth apart?"
+I think it all starts with the people.
+Great people like Brett, Old School, Rainy, Daniel, Errol, and many, many others who built the content and maintain a presence on the forum.
+We are significantly blessed with a large representation on this forum of knowledgeable, sincere, talented, passionate professionals willing to invest their free time for the benefit of helping others, and as a side benefit, elevating the integrity of our profession.
 Trucking Truth also has a documented purpose.
-That purpose is carried out by a vision, a Charter of sorts that we put forth a highly concerted effort to comply with and moderate accordingly.
+That purpose is carried out by a vision, a charter of sorts that we put forth a highly concerted effort into complying with and moderating accordingly.
 As penned by Brett, it goes like this: